slinGitHub/CheckmateWeb/index.md

 - Visualize the estimated HbA1c level over a 30 day period
 - Visualize the "in Range" over a 30 day period
 - Visualize the glucose profile over a day for an easy understanding of the resulting GMI and In-Range result
-- Remind you with a small Notification at a configurable time every day about your GMI and In-Range results for this day.
+- Remind you with a small notification at a configurable time every day about your GMI and In-Range results for this day.

 ### Checkmate GUI Overview
 <img src="https://user-images.githubusercontent.com/53019596/114159112-bb4a9900-9925-11eb-99a3-5a2af4917abe.png" width="300">